John & Rachael invite you on Korcula's best tours. Also book your transfers and accommodation.

 Below we have answered some of the most popular questions people ask us about travelling to/from or around Korcula.

-Although we are happy to answer travel related questions, please read the information below and check the relevant public transport websites for further details before contacting us.
+Unfortunately we are unable to provide specific information for every transport question so please read the information below and check the relevant public transport websites for further details.

 Where can I rent scooters on Korcula?

 Scooters can be rented from a number of travel agencies in the larger towns and villages on Korcula, such as Korcula Town, Lumbarda and Vela Luka.
 Reasonably priced, this a great way to explore Korcula.
 You can rent a 50cc bike for less than 30.00€ for a day, with the price dropping for consecutive days hired.
 To hire a scooter you need to have a valid driving license and you may also need to show your passport or national identity card.
 There is a petrol station in Korcula Town and Vela Luka and in the peak season in Smokvica.
 It is not usually necessary to book scooters in advance, although they will be in high demand during the summer.

 Where can I rent a car on Korcula?